raspberrypilearning/getting-started-with-wearables/worksheet2.md

   ![Sewing to GND on FLORA](images/sew-ground-1.png)

 1. With your needle on the back of the fabric, use the remaining thread and the 5-10cm you left earlier to tie the ends together in a secure knot.
-If you have some, use a small blob of clear nail varnish to secure the knot from becoming undone.
+If you have some, use a small blob of clear nail varnish to secure the knot from coming undone.
 When the knot is secure, cut off the tail end very short as you don't want it to accidentally touch one of the other threads and cause a short circuit.
 Don't cut the end that is still threaded into the needle!

 1. Using the still threaded part, stitch towards the location you want to place your NeoPixel using a running stitch.